At Fero Labs we often get asked the question: Why can't I do this data-driven analysis myself?

 The person preparing and cleaning the data is typically the data scientist, but the person who actually knows the data is the domain expert.
 So this requires a lot of back and forth: the data scientist has to talk to the domain expert to get some code, they'll share the result, they have to look at the graphs to see if it makes sense, etc.

-We cut this back and forth out.
-When you set up a process in Fero, the domain expert adds information about the factory, such as the number of stages in the process and how long items spend in each stage.
+We cut out this back and forth.
+When you set up a process in Fero Labs, the domain expert adds information about the factory, such as the number of stages in the process and how long items spend in each stage.
 This information is then used to clean and prepare the data and build accurate models—so the data scientists can spend their time analyzing and discussing the results with their domain expert colleagues.

 They wrote custom code, but now you don't know how to maintain it or what to do with it.
 You need to find another data scientist to help deal with those issues.
 (This issue is compounded when it's a student intern doing the data science work!)

-With Fero, you no longer have to worry about orphaned projects like this.
+With Fero Lab industrial AI, you no longer have to worry about orphaned projects like this.
 Anyone can use Fero easily—no code required.

 3. Trust issues